A. Gary Anderson

 The Relevant Coursework

-UCR MBA students praise Prof. Alexandru Roman for inspiring CEO-level thinking, public speaking, and discussion—hallmarks of the best business school.
+UCR students praise Prof. Alexandru Roman for inspiring CEO-level thinking, public speaking, and discussion—hallmarks of the best business school.

 By Laurie McLaughlin |